AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/marketo-modules.md

   </tr>
   <tr>
    <td role="rowheader">Program Channel </td>
-   <td>If you are creating a Program, select the program channel where you want to create the program.</td>
+   <td>If you are creating a Program, select the [!UICONTROL program] channel where you want to create the program.</td>
   </tr>
   <tr>
    <td role="rowheader">Folder / Program Name</td>